seldstein/personal-site-hugo/content/blog/buffalo-sorting.md

 ---
 title: Buffalo Sorting and My First Gambling Foray
-lead: Oh, that's why gambling is addictive.
+summary: Oh, that's why gambling is addictive.
 date: 2023-11-12T22:57:28-06:00
+categories:
+    - Travel
+tags:
+    - South Dakota
+    - First Forays
+    - Gambling
+    - Buffalo
 draft: false
-tags:
-    - "South Dakota"
-    - "First Forays"
-    - "Gambling"
-    - "Buffalo"
-categories:
-    - "Travel"
 ---

 Early October I went to South Dakota for the first time since I was a kid.
 I have a friend from college whose parents own a cabin in the Black Hills which she and her boyfriend (also a college friend) go to a few times a year, and I’d been talking about going with them for some time.
 I landed in Sioux Falls.
 My friends were driving from Des Moines, so it worked out that they could pick me up from the airport and we set out from there.